H’seven

 “Love you too, Mom.”

-A soft-spoken, “End call,” breaks the connection.
-She settles back into parade rest.
+Charli settles back into parade rest.

-Her boss, with customary briskness, crosses the pad in long, purposeful strides.
-Poor, crippled Mr. Pruitt trails, a distant second.
 She opens the door for them, reaching to take the overnight bag into custody from her employer.
 He hands it off, stepping up and in without a word.
 She offers a hand to Mr. Pruitt who accepts the support as he clambers into the craft.

-“You’re welcome, sir.”
 She seals the door behind him, stows the bag, then takes her place in what she likes to call ‘the cockpit’, an anachronistic reference with a rich heritage.

-It takes no particular skill to get the limo off the ground.
-The damn thing wants to leap into the air.
-The artistry is in doing so without leaving everyone’s breakfast behind.
 She eases the pressors on-line and floats up like a feather in an updraft, making a lazy half-turn as the pins retract.
-Then, having achieved sufficient altitude for insertion into the eastbound pattern beam, she accelerates out over the Sound toward the busiest city on the West Coast.
-A passenger in the rear cabin with a full cup of coffee in hand wouldn’t have spilled a drop.
+Then, with sufficient altitude for insertion into the eastbound pattern beam, she accelerates out over the Sound toward the busiest city on the West Coast.

-To be fair, ‘city’ probably isn’t the right word for what Seattle has become.
-The lines of demarcation between incorporated areas are only visible on maps.
-In reality, everything from Bellingham to Olympia looks like a circuit board from the air.
 On this side of the Sound, the entire east side of the Kitsap Peninsula looks like an extension of the same, albeit broken by the Hood Canal and various inlets, as well as the many verdant greenways, protected against an ever-encroaching urbanization.
-The exceptions to the trend, of course, are sleepy Vashon to the south and, northward in the mid-distance, the dispiriting remains of shattered Bainbridge Island.

 The rippled surface of the Sound, scintillating in unaccustomed brilliance of morning light, hurls itself beneath the craft.
 Charli watches the kaleidoscope breaking around her, reforming behind and, despite this minor perturbation, the patient ebb and flow of the tide continues as ever, unaffected.